 This might be a bitter pill for American preppers, but it is one that you had better choke down all the same.

 If you are fleeing an area experiencing active conflict between two major forces you absolutely, positively cannot look anything like a combatant under any conditions.

 This is a surefire way to get your ass shot or blown up.
 You want to look like exactly what you are: a harmless, helpless civilian who is just trying to get out of town with his family and his life intact.

-You start jocking up with web gear, long guns, tactical boots and other accoutrement that screams shooter, operator, three-percenter, prepper or any other B.S. you’re going to have a whole lot of bullets being inscribed with your name.
+You start jocking up with web gear, long guns, tactical boots and other accouterment that screams shooter, operator, three-percenter, prepper or any other B.S.
+You’re going to have a whole lot of bullets being inscribed with your name.

-And don’t kid yourself about “business tactical” wear, either: Don’t wear your Merrells, don’t wear your 5.11 stuff nor any similar accoutrement.
+And don’t kid yourself about “business tactical” wear, either: Don’t wear your Merrells, don’t wear your 5.11 stuff nor any similar accouterment.